 Though I’m just speculating here, my testing has proven that any third-party application which supports universal links also works with “Remind me about this”.
 Universal links allow iOS to send a user to a specific point or piece of content within an app and are extensively used in iOS 9’s much enhanced Spotlight Search.

-A good example is Fourquare’s main iOS app, which has just been updated with support for iOS 9 and Spotlight Search.
-Before the update, you couldn’t ask Siri to remind you about anything in Foursquare.
-But now, any piece of content accessible through the app can be linked back to a reminder.
+A good example is Fourquare’s main iOS app.
+Any piece of content accessible through the app can be linked back to a reminder.

 Say you tapped on your favorite restaurant in the Foursquare app.
 If you ask Siri to create a reminder, you can later on tap the Foursquare icon in the reminder to be taken right to that restaurant’s page.